sohelranacse/events-booking/README.md

-# Event Booking System Integration
+# Event Booking System Integration - PHP OOP

 This project aims to integrate an external event booking system's JSON export file into our system.
 We will design a database scheme for optimized storage, read the JSON data using PHP, and create a simple web page to filter and display the bookings.
 Additionally, we'll calculate and display the total price of all filtered entries.